SewerynKaminski/Advent-of-Code-in-V/modules/year2021/day4/README.md

 Your puzzle answer was `7686`.

 Both parts of this puzzle are complete!
-They provide two gold stars: **
+They provide two gold stars: :star: :star: